department-of-veterans-affairs/vets-website/content/pages/careers-employment/index.md

   - image: /img/megamenu/careers-employment-illustration.png
     heading: VA for Vets
     url: "https://www.vaforvets.va.gov"
-    description: Get help transitioning to a civilian career and matching your skills and experiences to VA job opportunities so you can grow your career while making a difference in the lives of fellow Veterans.
+    description: Get help transitioning to a civilian career and matching your skills and experiences to VA job opportunities.
+You can grow your career while making a difference in the lives of fellow Veterans.
 crosslinks:
   - heading: Related VA Benefits and Services
     links: